 RULING ON MOTION TO QUASH (DOC.
-NO. 9)
+NO. 10)

-On November 28, 2018, Strike 3 Holdings, LLC ("Strike 3" or "plaintiff") commenced this action against John Doe, a subscriber of IP address 32.212.123.108 ("Doe" or "defendant").
+On January 24, 2019, Strike 3 Holdings, LLC ("Strike 3" or "the plaintiff") commenced this action against John Doe, a subscriber of IP address 141.126.202.40 ("Doe" or "the defendant").
 (Doc.
 No. 1).
-The plaintiff is the owner of original "award winning" motion pictures featured on its brand's subscription-based adult websites.
+The plaintiff claims to be the owner of original "award winning" motion pictures featured on its brand's subscription-based adult websites.
 (Doc.
 No. 1 at 1).
 Strike 3 alleges that Doe's Internet Protocol ("IP") address has illegally distributed several of Strike 3's motion pictures, "stealing these works on a grand scale[,]" and "committing rampant and wholesale copyright infringement by downloading Strike 3's motion pictures and distributing them to others."
 (Id. at 1-2).
 The defendant now moves to quash a third-party subpoena that the plaintiff has served on the defendant's Internet Service Provider ("ISP") to obtain the defendant's name and address.
 (Doc.
-No. 9).
+No. 10).
 For the reasons set forth below, the defendant's Motion to Quash (Doc.
-No. 9) is DENIED, but the subpoena shall be revised to include additional conditions, as detailed below.
+No. 10) is DENIED, but the plaintiff is ordered to revise the subpoena to include additional conditions, as detailed below.